School Hours are 8:50-3:45

 SCHOOLCHOICE & ENROLLMENT

 Montclair will be accepting students in ECE4-5th grades who live within the Denver Public Schools neighborhood boundary, and also accepting students who live outside of that boundary.
-More information about the SchoolChoice process can be found at www.dpsk12.org.
-Forms will be available in the school office.
+More information about the SchoolChoice process can be found at SchoolChoice.
+Choice has moved away from paper forms, and all applications must be completed online here, or through parent portal.

 • At Montclair School of Academics and Enrichment we put emphasis on academic success through enriching experiences.
 In an effort to enhance the classroom curriculum, we have established a program of school-wide enrichment that allows us to provide all students with opportunities that bring learning to life outside of the classrooms.